FrancoisChabot/variadic_future/README.md

 * Have a look at `var_future/config.h` and make changes as needed.
 * If you are from the future, you may want to use `std::expected` instead of `expected_lite`,

+## Documentation

+The main header `var_future/future.h` is meant to contain all of the user-facing interface, and nothing but the user-facing interface.
+It serves directly as the main documentation (for now).

 ## Usage

 ### Basic